aronvaughan/angular-user-service/README.md

 * add toLogin($location) - function that will force the user to the configured redirectIfTokenNotFoundUrl

+### v 0.0.6

+* add param based initialization method - this.paramInitialize(config)
+* deprecated this.initialize method
+* added flag, loginEventDoesNotContainFullUserInfo to config that specifies that the lower level avLogin event is NOT the user (the default) and this service should load the user on the login event from avLogin

 ## TODO

 * figure out integration tests (angular only allows unit or functional)